Day 1 - Vancouver or Calgary to KelownaPick up your RV in Calgary or Vancouver and head to Kelowna, the start of our wine tour.full details

 Overnight in Kelowna

-At Armstrong, turn west on Lansdowne Road and follow the signs about six kilometers through verdant farmland to Hunting Hawk Vineyards in the beautiful Spallumcheen Valley.
-This is one of two vineyards operated by Hunting Hawk, the other being at the historic O’Keefe Ranch in Vernon.
+At Armstrong, turn west on Lansdowne Road and follow the signs about six kilometers through verdant farmland to Edge of the Earth Vineyards in the beautiful Spallumcheen Valley.

-Our recommended campground on the shores of the Shuswap is Blind Bay Resort.
+Our recommended campground on the shores of the Shuswap is Hidden Valley Campground and RV Park.
 This campground welcomes CanaDream guests and offers a discount on camping costs.

 Your arrival back in Vancouver or Calgary will most likely be too late to drop off the vehicle today so we suggest you plan to drop off on the morning of Day 10.